ACCESS-NRI/access-hive.org.au/docs/community_resources/access_workshop_2025/index.md

 **Location:** Melbourne Connect

-Setup requirements can be found on the Training Materials page linked below.
+Setup requirements for the Training Day can be found on the Training Materials page linked below.

 ## Training Day
 <div class="card-container">